-Marin Water needs help from the community to stop the decline and restore a healthy population within the watershed.
-Each year, we train docents to monitor habitat conditions and to educate hikers at Little Carson Falls, a popular hiking destination located about five miles outside of Fairfax, and a breeding area for the foothill yellow-legged frog.
-Docents monitor Little Carson Falls during the spring when the eggs and tadpoles are at their most vulnerable.
+In the spring, Marin Water trains frog docents to monitor habitat conditions and to educate hikers at Little Carson Falls, a popular hiking destination located about five miles outside of Fairfax, and an important breeding habitat for the foothill yellow-legged frog, a federal and state species of special concern.

 Docents provide education to visitors during the spring when the eggs and tadpoles are at their most vulnerable of being disturbed by visitors.
 The frog populations are threatened and are easily damaged if park visitors or their dogs go into the waters around the falls.